whmountains/resize-image-loader/README.md

 # resize-image-loader

+**Upgade notice!** The output from v0.3.x to v0.4.x has changed.
+See below for details.

 **Images account for 58%<sup>[1][image-stats]</sup> of web pages.
 Hyper optimize your images to have massive improvement page load times.**

 Resize-image-loader will create responsive images using webpack and [gm](http://aheckmann.github.io/gm/) so only the most effecient image is downloaded for the user's device.
 Modern browser have an additional attibute on the `img` tag called `srcset`.
 If `srcset` is supported the browser will use the device's screensize and pixel density to determine the best image to download.
 Older browsers will default back to the normal `src` image.
 This will greatly improve page load times and time to first render while reducing the cost for the user<sup>[2][cost-site]</sup>.